 I started in a classroom in 2004, and even though I have it all down (mostly), I still get in a rut at times.
 I get bored with things, and if I’m bored with it, it can’t be that fun for my students, right?

 If you’re looking for something new to keep your students engaged, check out my favorite activities for French class below.

-Board games are one of my favorite activities for French class, because there are just days when students need to let it all soak in and I need to have a structured activity that allows them to practice while still having fun.
-I use them for practicing vocabulary or verb conjugation.
+Board games are one of my favorite activities for French class!
+There are just days when students need to let it all soak in.
+It’s great to have a structured activity that allows them to practice while still having fun.
+I use them for practicing French vocabulary and verb conjugation.

 Whether I put the task cards at a station or play Scoot with the entire class, task cards are another favorite of activity of mine.
 Scoot is especially great when you are working on verbs and grammar that students might be a little bored by, because the fun and movement makes this review game really engaging!

 I love it, because it’s a fun and engaging way to review French skills without doing a worksheet.
 You can even use the same questions as you would on a worksheet, but students will have so much more fun!